 What Is the Georgia Statute of Limitations for Workers’ Compensation Claims?

 If you have an occupational disease, you have one year from the time you become aware of your disease or should have known of the relationship between your disability and your employment to file a claim.
-In the case of asbestosis or mesothelioma due to exposure to asbestos, you have one year from the date of first disablement after diagnosis to file a claim.
+In the case of asbestosis or mesothelioma due to asbestos exposure, you have one year from the date of first disablement after diagnosis to file a claim.
 For all occupational diseases, you cannot file a claim after seven years from the last date you were exposed to employment hazards related to your disease.

 Can You Sue Your Co-Worker in Civil Court?

-When an injury is covered under the Georgia Workers’ Compensation Act, the affected worker is precluded from seeking tort damages not just from their employer, but also from a coworker employed by the same organization.
-The Georgia Supreme Court has determined that the term “employee of the same employer” refers to an individual who is functioning in an employee role rather than as an external party in the employment relationship when the injury in question occurred.
-So you can bring a civil suit against another employee for the harm that was done to you but not an employee of your same company.
-But it gets more complicated if the other employee is in a “joint venture” with your company like in a classic multiple subcontractor situation.
+You can bring a civil suit against another employee for the harm that was done to you, but not an employee of your same company.
+But it gets more complicated if the other employee is in a “joint venture” with your company, like in a classic multiple subcontractor situation.

 Talk to a Workers’ Compensation Lawyer